lohcoh/lohcoh-core/lohcoh-docs/Generator/LowkoderObjectSystem.md

 for the associated component by the RuleSet.
 The UI component uses the custom metadata to generate content.

+A naive implementation of such a content repository would create a custom copy of the entire object tree for each Lowkoder component.
 LOS is intended to be a metadata and context repository that can support the Lowkoder framework in a space and time efficient manner, yet still provide a simple idomatic C# API.